luchko/mpl_animationmanager/README.rst

 - After passing the required arguments to the manager, user can setup animation properties such as: dpi, fps (frames per second), modification period.
 - For 3D animation user can also setup the rotation period, elevation and initilal azimut angles.
 The resulting duration of the animation equals the least common multiple of modification and rotaion periods if both are provided.
 - Animation can be saved in gif or mp4 format by picking one of the preinstalled movie writers used by matplotlib (imagemagick, ffmpeg etc.).
-- Check a short demo video on YouTube.
-[LINK]

 Quickstart
 ==========